 - 1. Don't discuss business during social periods. - 2.
 Don't stray too far from business in a business period. - 3.
 Regarding the opening of meetings: - a.
 Opening actions (e.g., greetings) are not appropriate later in the meeting. - b.
 The opening is too early for some social actions. - 4.
 Regarding the closing of meetings: - a.
 Closing actions (e.g., leaving) are not appropriate earlier in the meeting. - b.
-Some social actions are not appropriate in the closing.
+Some social actions are not appropriate when concluding the meeting.